Protecting hot water tanks and heaters from corrosion

 Sacrificial anodes often don’t work in soft water areas due to the low electrical conductivity.
 But a powered anode in certain soft water areas may also have no effect in protecting the cylinder shell as the conductivity of the water, which the powered anode requires, may still be too low.

 Material of the hot water cylinder

-Many hot water tanks and calorifiers are constructed in steel with a glass lining, like our Dorchester water heaters and Powerstock calorifiers.
+Many hot water tanks and calorifiers are constructed in steel with a glass lining, like most of our Dorchester water heaters and Powerstock calorifiers.
 The glass lining stops the water contacting the metal protecting it from corrosion.
 However this is not enough alone.
 Most glass lined water heaters and calorifiers will be provided with anodes as standard items.

 If the site is prone to electrical supply failures then powered anodes should not be used as without a power supply the hot water cylinder will not be protected from corrosion.